Arte

 10 curiosidades sobre la vida y la obra de Vincent Van Gogh - Nomadart

-Now we delve into those curiosities both about those paintings and his work, just as we did with Piet Mondrian .
+Now we delve into those curiosities about both those paintings and his work, just as we did with Piet Mondrian .

-1. Vincent , a name in honor of his deceased brother.
+1. Vincent, a name in honor of his deceased brother.

 2. Painting, a late vocation